psas/liquid-engine-test-stand/Main Fuel Valve/DC_Motor/README.md

   13 - 1011 - closed +60 degrees
   14 - 1001 - Cracked <-> Open
   15 - 1000 - Open (closed plus 90 degrees)

+  Detent position idicates an extreme condition.
+When a detent condition occurs, the script will determine the corrective action base on desired state.